Budd Rail Diesel Car: Canada

 Both the Canadian National Railway (CN) and Canadian Pacific Railway (CP) purchased RDCs.
 The Canadian National purchased 25 cars outright, and acquired many more second-hand from the Boston and Maine Railroad.
 These cars, which CN called Railiners, were used primarily on secondary passenger routes.
 CP purchased 53 cars.
 The first one ran on November 9, 1954, between Detroit and Toronto.
 It was the first stainless-steel passenger train to operate in Canada.
 CP used the RDCs, which it called Dayliners, throughout its system.
 CP also made extensive use of them on commuter trains around Montreal and Toronto.
+The Dominion Atlantic Railway (CP's subsidiary in Nova Scotia) also operated two RDCs lettered for its line.

 Via Rail inherited many of these cars when it took over CN and CP passenger services in 1978.
 Via continues to use RDCs on the Sudbury–White River train in Ontario.

 Another Canadian purchaser of RDCs was the Pacific Great Eastern Railway, which operated passenger service between North Vancouver and Prince George.
 RDCs continued to operate on this route until all passenger service ended under BC Rail, PGE's successor, in 2002.

 Refurbished RDCs were considered for Blue22, a rail service between Toronto Union Station and Pearson Airport, by 2010.
 The service, which was transferred to Metrolinx ownership and opened in 2015 as the Union Pearson Express, ultimately used new Nippon Sharyo DMU trains instead.